Vice (2018 film): Plot

 Vice is narrated by Kurt, a fictitious veteran of the Afghan and Iraq wars.

-In 1963, Dick Cheney works as a lineman in Wyoming after dropping out of Yale.
+In 1963, Dick Cheney works as a lineman in Wyoming after dropping out of Yale University.
 After Cheney is caught driving while intoxicated, his wife Lynne threatens to leave him if he does not become sober.

 In 1969, Cheney becomes a White House intern during Richard Nixon's presidency.
 Under Nixon's economic adviser, Donald Rumsfeld, Cheney becomes a savvy political operative while juggling commitments to his wife and their daughters, Liz and Mary.
 Cheney overhears Henry Kissinger discussing the secret bombing of Cambodia with Nixon, exposing the executive branch's true power to Cheney.
 Rumsfeld's abrasive attitude leads to him and Cheney being distanced from Nixon, which works in both men's favor; after Nixon's resignation in 1974, Cheney rises to the position of White House Chief of Staff for President Gerald Ford, while Rumsfeld becomes Secretary of Defense.
 The media dubs the sudden shake-up in the cabinet as the Halloween Massacre.
 During his tenure, a young Antonin Scalia introduces Cheney to the unitary executive theory.

 After Ford loses the 1976 election to Jimmy Carter, Cheney runs for Congress in Wyoming.
 After an awkward and uncharismatic campaign speech, Cheney suffers a heart attack.
 While he recovers, Lynne campaigns on his behalf, earning him a seat in the House of Representatives.
-During the Reagan Administration, Cheney supports many conservative, pro-business policies favoring the fossil fuel industries, as well as the abolition of the FCC fairness doctrine, which contributed to the rise of Fox News, conservative talk radio, and the rising party polarization in the United States.
+During the Reagan administration, Cheney supports many conservative, pro-business policies favoring the fossil fuel industries, as well as the abolition of the FCC fairness doctrine, which contributed to the rise of Fox News, conservative talk radio, and the rising party polarization in the United States.
 Cheney then serves as Secretary of Defense under President George H. W. Bush during the Gulf War.
 Outside of politics, Cheney and Lynne come to terms with their younger daughter, Mary, coming out as a lesbian.
 Though Cheney develops ambitions to run for president, he decides to retire due to lack of presidential polling enthusiasm for him and to spare Mary from media scrutiny.